nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_WEBPACK.md

 ## Introduction to Webpack

 Webpack is a task runner and a module bundler.
 It originally started as a module bundler.
-This means that it took all your separate Javascript modules and put them together into a single file.
-Webpack also automates some of the tasks that we have to every time we change the code.
+This means that it took all your separate Javascript modules and bundles them together into a single file.
+Webpack also automates some of the tasks that we have to run every time we change the code.
 It will automate these tasks so that we are not typing in the same commands every single time.

 Visit the [Webpack documentation](https://webpack.js.org/concepts/) if you want to explore more.